nadezhdaz/nadezhdaz/README.md

 ### Hi there 👋

-- 🔭 I’m open to career opportunities
-- 👯 I’m looking to collaborate on iOS projects
 - 💡 I like to learn new things and improve my knowledge over time
 - 📫 How to reach me: nzenckova@gmail.com